Welcome to MQL4

 Example:

-1- Find your metalang.exe path, it should be the same path of MetaTrader (here my path is D:\Program Files\MetaTrader 4).
+1- Find your metalang.exe path; it should be the same path as MetaTrader (here my path is D:\Program Files\MetaTrader 4).

 cd D:\Program Files\MetaTrader 4